chrisstaite/studio_backend/README.md

 Getting started
 ---------------

 You can set up an environment to run the software by installing Python 3.
+For NPM to work, you will also need Python 2 installed unfortunately - this is for dependencies to build only, not for runtime.

-On Mac OS X you will also need to run the following:
+On Mac OS X if running Python 3.6 (seems to be fixed in 3.7) you will also need to run the following:
 `/Applications/Python\ 3.6/Install\ Certificates.command`

 Then you can setup using